As I noted yesterday, last evening I accepted an invitation to speak on a panel…

 There were weasel words about the need for a ‘ceasefire’ and faux shows of sympathy for the tens of thousands children and innocent civilians being killed by the bombs and bullets that the speakers of those words were approving.

-But the question – why is the US persisting with this abhorrence? – was always sidestepped with mutterings about ‘Israel has a right to defend itself’ even though what is going on in the Middle East is not an act of self-defiance in any reasonable conceptualisation of that term.
+But the question – why is the US persisting with this abhorrence? – was always sidestepped with mutterings about ‘Israel has a right to defend itself’ even though what is going on in the Middle East is not an act of self-defence in any reasonable conceptualisation of that term.

 The Democrats, like the Republicans, know full well that they could stop the harm being inflicted on the Palestinians but to do so would require them to confront capital interests that control the military-industrial complex in the US.